Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid

 Now let $\{v_{1},v_{2},v_{3}\}$ be the vertices of an arbitrary triangle $T$ in $\widetilde{G}$.
-Notice that there are only the following two possibilities for the order in which edges are colored: either all the edges of $T$ were colored at once, or the three edges were colored at three different times as central edges belonging to three different copies of $S_3$ in $G$.
-Indeed, if two of the edges of $T$ were central edges of the same copy of $S_3$ in $G$, then the third edge of the triangle would be the third central edge of that copy of $S_3$.
+Notice that there are exactly two possibilities for the order in which edges are colored: either all the edges of $T$ were colored at once, or the three edges were colored at three different times as central edges belonging to three different copies of $S_3$ in $G$.

-If all edges of $T$ were colored at once, then clearly $T$ corresponds to the central vertices of a copy of $S_{3}$ in $G$.